A Framework for Blockchain Architecture Design: Proofs of Main Results

 We consider the Markov chain $X(t)$, given by the leaf geometry of the sequence $(G_t, G_{t+1}$, $\ldots, G_{t + r - 1})$.
 Specifically, $X(t)$ takes values of $r$--tuples of finite DAGs with maximum path length $r$.
 When $r = 1$, there is a natural bijection of this state space with the natural numbers $\dN$, which identifies the following analysis with the previous one.
 One-endedness of the limit $G_\infty(f_2)$ follows again from the positive recurrence of $X_t$.

 To see this, suppose that $L_t = r$ for some $t$ such that the interval $[t, t + r)$ is a regeneration interval.
-We define an event of positive probability such that all the vertices in the regeneration interval $[t, t + r)$ satisfies the property that all vertices of mark at least $t + r(r+1)$ have a path to each vertex in this regeneration interval.
-Hence all vertices in this regeneration interval are confirmed in $G_\infty(f_2)$; and from the positive recurrence of $X(t)$ it follows that this event occurs infinitely often.
+We define an event of positive probability such that all the vertices in the regeneration interval $[t, t + r)$ satisfy the property that all vertices marked at least $t + r(r+1)$ have a path to each vertex in this regeneration interval.
+Hence, all vertices in this regeneration interval are confirmed in $G_\infty(f_2)$; and from the positive recurrence of $X(t)$ it follows that this event occurs infinitely often.

 For convenience, we temporarily renumber the vertices in the window $[t, t + r(r+1))$ by $[1,2, \ldots, 1 + r(r+1))$.
 With positive probability, the function $f_1$ is not chosen in this interval.
-When the number of leaves is at the minimum value $r$, the vertex number $1$ must have out-degree $1$; vertex number $2$ has out-degree $2$, one of the vertices connected to by vertex number $2$ is also connected to by vertex number $1$.
+When the number of leaves is at the minimum value $r$, the vertex number $1$ must have out-degree $1$; vertex number $2$ has out-degree $2$, and one of the vertices connected to by vertex number $2$ is also connected to by vertex number $1$.
 We proceed similarly so that each of the $r$ leaves present when vertex $1$ is added is connected to by at least one of the vertices $1,2, \ldots, r$.
 All other vertices $t$ connect to $t - r$ and $t - r - 1$.
-It is obvious that since the last $r$ vertices correspond to a regeneration window, each of the first $r$ vertices are confirmed.
+It is obvious that since the last $r$ vertices correspond to a regeneration window, each of the first $r$ vertices is confirmed.
 This is shown pictorially in Figure~\ref{fig:3}, for $r = 3$.
 In the figure, we only draw $2$ outgoing edges for the vertices; as any $f \neq f_1$ adds at least 2 edges for each vertex whenever possible.

 Thus, let $[t_i, t_i + r)$ be a sequence of disjoint regeneration intervals such that all vertices in each interval are confirmed in $G_\infty(f_2)$.
 From the previous property of our event, any two infinite rays in $G_\infty(f_2)$ each pass through the regeneration intervals $[t_{2i}, t_{2i} + r)$ for all $i \in \dN$.
 For $i \ge 2$, the vertices in the regeneration interval along the infinite rays each have a path to a vertex in the regeneration interval $[t_{2i - 1}, t_{2i-1} + r)$; which in turn has a path to vertices along the infinite paths contained in the regeneration interval $[t_{2(i-1)}, t_{2(i-1) + r})$.
 This establishes one-endedness of the limit.